-Rating Matrix - child labour and forced labour factor Zero Tolerance Need Immediate Action Need Continuous Improvement Child Labour Workers under 16 years old, with no waiver Waiver conditions not respected No efficient system (ID with photo) to check age Child labour found in last 12m and no efficient system now in place Non-compliance of local law on minimum working age (if >16y) For young workers (16-18y), non-compliance to relevant local laws (e.g. heavy work, night shifts) System in place but records are incomplete (max 25% sample) regarding recent hires (<3y) For young workers (16-18y) noncompliance of relevant local laws (e.g. heavy work, night shifts) Forced Labour Non-volunteer prisoners, bonded or indentured labour No respect of basic rights (e.g. restroom and water breaks prohibited or unnecessarily restricted, work under guard surveillance) Volunteer prisoners are not paid at market rate or not paid overtime Employees are not free to leave the workplace at the end of the shift (e.g. compulsory overtime when not authorised by local laws) Requirements set by the employers that affect workers' freedoms (e.g. monetary deposits, wage retention, ID card retention -when not mandatory by local laws)
+FACTOR Zero Tolerance Need Immediate Action Need Continuous Improvement Child Labour Workers under 16 years old, with no waiver Waiver conditions not respected No efficient system (ID with photo) to check age Child labour found in last 12m and no efficient system now in place Non-compliance of local law on minimum working age (if >16y) For young workers (16-18y), noncompliance to relevant local laws (e.g. heavy work, night shifts) •System in place but records are incomplete (max 25% sample) regarding recent hires (<3y) •For young workers (16-18y) noncompliance of relevant local laws (e.g. heavy work, night shifts) Forced Labour Non-volunteer prisoners, bonded or indentured labour No respect of basic rights (e.g. restroom and water breaks prohibited or unnecessarily restricted, work under guard surveillance) Volunteer prisoners are not paid at market rate or not paid overtime Employees are not free to leave the workplace at the end of the shift (e.g. compulsory overtime when not authorised by local laws) Requirements set by the employers that affect workers' freedoms (e.g. monetary deposits, wage retention, ID card retention -when not mandatory by local laws)